-In this scenic setting in the foothills of the Ouachita Mountain, Lake Greeson, the Little Missouri River, and Daisy State Park make a winning combination for outdoor enthusiasts.
-Lake Greeson, 7,000 acres of clear water and mountain scenery, delights water enthusiasts.
-Catches of black and white bass, stripers, crappie, catfish, and bluegill account for its popularity with anglers.
+In this scenic setting in the foothills of the Ouachita Mountains, Lake Greeson, the Little Missouri River, and Daisy State Park make a winning combination for outdoor enthusiasts.
+Lake Greeson, 7,000 acres of clear water and mountain scenery, delights water sports enthusiasts.
+Catches of black and white bass, stripers, crappie, catfish, and bluegill account for the lake's popularity with anglers.

-The Little Missouri joins four other popular float streams that offer challenging spring and early summer trout fishing.
+The Little Missouri and four other float streams in the area offer spring and early summer trout fishing.

 Situated on Lake Greeson's shore, Daisy State Park is the perfect camp for enjoying this area's many outdoor recreational opportunities.
-Park facilities include 103 campsites (26 Class A, 56 Class B, and 21 Tent Sites); picnic areas, a standard pavilion (screened) with restrooms, launch ramps, hiking trails, a playground, and a motorcycle/mountain bike/ATV trail.
+Park facilities include 103 campsites (26 Class A, 56 Class B, and 21 Tent Sites); picnic areas, a standard pavilion (screened) with restrooms, launch ramps, hiking trails, a motorcycle/mountain bike/ATV trail, and playground.

-NOTE: Propane tanks can be exchanged here at the park.
+NOTE: Propane tanks can be exchanged at the park.